+c.
 Franchise

-- A limited tolerance for losses sustained through operational risk events and a tolerance for only minor compliance breaches that have no operational or financial impact or impact on reputation or image; and - A zero tolerance for negative media exposure and unethical behaviour.
+- A limited tolerance for losses caused by operational failures and a tolerance for only minor compliance breaches that have no operational or financial impact, or impact on reputation or image; and - A zero tolerance for negative media exposure and unethical behaviour.